 - It works well on all reels

-- It works with most trout fishing methods
+- It works well with all trout fishing methods

 - It also comes in many colors (see below which is best)